-While there is no reason to assume that going abroad will compromise your safety, students must be sure to follow safety guidelines provided by their program at all times.
-They must also take personal responsibility for informing themselves of risks in locations in which they might study or travel; a good source of basic information is the U.S. Department of State Web site.
+While there is no reason to assume that going abroad will compromise your safety, but students must be sure to follow safety guidelines provided by their program at all times.
+They must also take personal responsibility for informing themselves of risks in locations in which they might study or travel; a good source of basic information is the U.S. Department of State web site.

 The program/university with which the student studies will likely go over security policies and advice in depth during their orientation and we advise you to follow these carefully.
 Always inform the program’s resident director or contact person at the university of any incidents that may arise.

 Note: The US State Department has advised Americans traveling anywhere to remain inconspicuous for their own safety, and we strongly support this advice.
 You are advised to keep a “low profile” wherever you may travel.
 Pay attention to culturally appropriate dress and behavior.
 Keep your voice down and avoid congregating in large, noisy groups, and avoid US entities considered symbols of US capitalism.
 Use restraint in situations that could get out of hand; your personal safety is far more important than your “honor” or your need to express yourself.